Our Cradle-to-Career ecosystem

 • Common Agenda

-• Fact-based Decision Making
+• Shared Measurement and Evidence-Based Decision Making

 • Mutually Reinforcing Activities

-• Backbone Organization
+• Backbone Support

 Working to improve education success for every child through a data-driven, quality collective impact approach.
 Connected by their work on the ground, StriveTogether Cradle to Career Network members (like us) are committed to sharing knowledge, building upon what works, and driving action to improve key outcomes along every child’s path to education success.
 StriveTogether is a national, nonprofit network of about 70 collective impact movements, which provides a collective impact approach and related Theory of Action.
 Their nationally recognized Theory of Action is centered on four pillars: shared community vision, evidence-based decision making, collaborative action, and investment sustainability.